hl-yang96/TechCoach/README.md

 Welcome to **TechCoach**, your personalized AI career coach that combines Retrieval Augmented Generation (RAG) with Agentic AI to provide customized interview preparation, resume optimization, and career guidance.

+## Current Status
+- Still in development
+- Welcome for requests!

 ## 🎯 Project Overview

 **TechCoach** is a **modular monolith** architecture designed for rapid development with future microservice extraction capability.
 This approach provides the simplicity of a monolith while maintaining clear module boundaries for scalability.